napoleon hill think and grow rich book article

 The Original Quote From Napoleon Hills, In Its Entirety

-Yep, those words may have been written nearly 100 years ago.
+Yep, those words were written nearly 100 years ago.
 Napoleon Hill stated multiple times that it took him nearly 20 years to research and pen “Think And Grow Rich”, allegedly inspired by Andrew Carnegie.
-In his research Hill stated that he interviewed visionaries like Carnegie, Henry Ford, Charles M. Schwab, and others before and during the Great Depression.
+In his research, Hill stated that he interviewed visionaries like Carnegie, Henry Ford, Charles M. Schwab, and others before and during the Great Depression.

 Seeing Into The Future: Was Napoleon Hill Clairvoyant?